m0ngr31/kanzi/README.md

 If you are self-hosting, select one of the outer options depending on how you've chosen to generate your certificate.

-## Test and Beyond
+## Testing

+Setup is complete at this point.

-From here, you can use the simulator to test requests.
-There is no need to enter any further information, though.
+From here, you can use the simulator or any other Alexa-enabled device to test requests.
+Note that the simulator has a few nuances and isn't identical to an actual device, so if a request fails in the simulator, please try it on a real Alexa-enabled device.

 If you can't manage to get valid responses at this point, see the [Getting Help](#getting-help) section.